ShareAspace Host installation

 - Open Windows PowerShell

-It is also possible to generate the key through PowerShell; make sure the key is 64 bit.
-Below is an example how to generate a 64 bit random key using PowerShell.
+It is also possible to generate the key through PowerShell.
+Ensure the key is of sufficient length (typically 64 bytes).
+Below is an example of how to generate a 64-byte random key using PowerShell.

 Download generate-symmetric-key.ps1